erickills/docker-jupyter/README.md

-A simple bash script that will install an docker container and run juputer-notebook.

-This docker container use alpine-linux as the base-distro this provides a ready-to-run Jupyter Notebook application with NumPy, Matplotlib and OpenCV packages installed
+A simple bash script that will install a docker container and run jupyter-notebook.
+This docker container use alpine-linux as the base-distro and provides a ready-to-run Jupyter Notebook application with NumPy, Matplotlib and OpenCV packages installed.

 Install docker first, refer on this to install on your machine: